 What are the opening hours?

-The entrance to the Uffizi Gallery is allowed every 15 minutes.
-The last entrance time is at 4:45 pm.
+Entry to the Uffizi Gallery is allowed every 15 minutes.
+The final entry is at 4:45 PM.

 The Uffizi Gallery is closed every Monday, January 1st, May 1st and Christmas Day.